 Key takeaways: how to lower your bill

-- To get started saving, invest in an energy audit to understand your current electricity costs
+- To get started saving, invest in an energy audit to understand your current electricity costs.

 - Going solar can lead to the biggest electric bill savings in the long run – visit the EnergySage Marketplace to get started

-Lowering your electric bill: three main tips
+Lowering your electric bill: four main tips

 The best way to hone in on which changes you should make is to perform an energy audit.
 Whether you do it yourself or have a professional come in, taking stock of your energy situation will help you find the highest impact changes to make.
 Luckily, many utilities, nonprofits, and governmental organizations offer free or reduced-cost energy audits.
 Make sure to contact your utility company to see if they have an energy audit program – for example, National Grid offers a no-cost home energy assessment that you can even do virtually!

+When you weatherize your home, you seal air leaks around it, which can help greatly reduce the energy you need to use to keep your home heated or cooled.
+Common areas for leaks are vents, windows, and doors, and they can all be weatherized to significantly reduce air leaks.
 Especially if you live in an older building, faulty seals on windows and doors can lead to a lot of unnecessary electricity use.
 The better the seal, the more effectively your home will stay at the temperature you set your thermostat to, and the less you’ll have to pay to run your heating and cooling system.

 Similar to sealing your windows and doors, it’s a good idea to check the insulation on your entire home.
 Insulation is the protective layer in the walls of your home that helps maintain a constant temperature inside – warm during the winter, and cool during the summer.
 The more effective your insulation, the lower your electricity bills will be.